 - Be social: You need to be active on social media.
 First you need to identify the platforms that are relevant to your target audience; these could be platforms such as Linkedin, Facebook, Twitter, and beyond.
 You can use social media for self-promotion, sharing your blog posts, and sharing information or articles your prospective clients will find interesting.
 Use social media as an opportunity to engage in discussions and interact with potential clients – it will increase exposure and help to get your foot in the door.
 Be careful!
 Don’t post for the sake of posting.
 The content you put on social media should be valuable to your followers and be aligned with your brand.
 Spamming people’s newsfeeds with irrelevant content will certainly do more harm than good.

-- Blogging: This is a great way to flaunt your language skills, demonstrate thought leadership, and reflect on your professional experiences.
+Blogging: This is a great way to flaunt your language skills, demonstrate thought leadership, and reflect on your professional experiences.
 It can also drive traffic to your website especially if you optimize your blog posts for search engines.
 Also consider writing for other blogs.
-Being a guest writer for a reputable blog, or an industry influencer can increase your exposure and credibility.
-(On that note, if you’re interested in writing a guest post for the Memsource blog — reach out to email@example.com!)
+Being a guest writer for a reputable blog can increase your exposure and credibility.

 Being up-to-date on trends in the translation and localization industry is a surefire way of keeping yourself relevant.
-Read industry news, magazines, and blogs, attend free webinars, listen to podcasts related to your area of expertise, follow thought leaders and industry experts on social media, and join online communities for freelance translators.
+Read industry news, magazines, and blogs, attend free webinars, listen to podcasts related to your area of expertise, follow thought leaders, industry experts, and influencers on social media, and join online communities for freelance translators.
 Building a brand that your peers recognize is just as important as companies recognizing you.
 Get involved with the industry!